haofanwang/Lora-for-Diffusers/README.md

 (2) Can I only convert LoRA (.safetensors) into other formats that diffusers supported?

 You can but we don't suggest, see [this issues](https://github.com/haofanwang/Lora-for-Diffusers/issues/1).
 There are many limitations.
 For example, our script cannot generalize to all .safetensors because some of them have different naming.
-Besides, diffusers framework only support add LoRA into UNet's attention layers, while many .safetensors from civitai contains LoRA weights for other modules like text encoder.
+Besides, current diffusers framework only supports adding LoRA into UNet's attention layers, while many .safetensors from civitai contain LoRA weights for other modules like text encoder.
+But [LoRA for text encoder](https://github.com/huggingface/transformers/pull/21770) should be supported soon.

 (3) Can I mix more than one LoRA model?